ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 Hello World
 ```

-See `jasl --help` for all supported commands.
+See `jaslc --help` for all supported commands.

 From the example above, you can see that functions are declared with the `fn` keyword.
 The return type is specified after the function name, after an arrow `->`.